JoanJP/ABAP-Learning/2. Goods Movement Information/README.md

 # Objectives:
 **Create a Custom Table** in DDIC
   - Fields in the table is same as on the ALV display without the `ICON`.
-  - Create your own data element and domain for your Ztable
+  - Create your own data element and domain for your Ztable.
   - Add a transparent table with a primary key on `WERKS`.
   - Generate table maintenance for this table (SM30).

 **Selection Screen Setup**
   * Input fields:
-    - Posting Date MKPF-BUDAT required, in range set default from 2020/01/01 to today's date
+    - Posting Date `MKPF-BUDAT` required, in range set default from 2020/01/01 to today's date
-    - Plant: MSEG-WERKS required, set default '1710'
+    - Plant: `MSEG-WERKS` required, set default '1710'.
-    - Storage Location :MSEG-LGORTin range
+    - Storage Location: `MSEG-LGORT` in range.
-    - Material Number: MSEG-MATNRin range.
+    - Material Number: `MSEG-MATNR` in range.
   * Existence Check
-    - Validate that the plant exists in table T001W.
+    - Validate that the plant exists in table `T001W`.
 Provide a proper error message if not found.

 **Data Retrieval and Manipulation**
   * Retrieve data from `MKPF` and `MSEG` tables based on the selection screen inputs.